25 July - 1 August, 2026

 When you register, be prepared to choose only one of the following 12-hour seminars that you will attend each morning of Connect:

-From Lost to Found - Navigating the Spiritual Journey of the Secular Person
+From Lost to Found - Navigating the Spiritual Journey of the Secular Person (Strongly suggested for first time attendees)

 Workshops